Current Affairs » Music Therapy

 Helpful in treating other mental disorders

-It has been found that music therapy has improved the cognitive functions of various patients who suffered from Alzheimer's, dementia and Parkinson's disease.
+It has been found that music therapy has improved the cognitive functions of various patients who suffered from autism, Alzheimer's, dementia and Parkinson's disease.
 In older patients, it has also shown a reduction in aggressive behavior.
 Music therapy for mental health has also been found effective in treating disorders like schizophrenia and mood disorders.

 Certified professionals should practice music therapy.
 It is not the same as listening to peaceful music at home.
 It has a clinical approach which requires professional guidance to get the perfect result in the end.
 If you want to go through this therapy, you must contact a certified therapist only.
 Moreover, just like music, the effects of music therapy might vary from person to person.
 There are chances that it does not work on a patient with a certain kind of mental disorder.
 Having a proper consultation with the expert is highly recommended.